Palfore/Pybiosis/README.md

     You can also decorate functions in any python files within your user path (eg: user_path/games.py), and they will also get registered.

 ## Usage
-A CLI, GUI wrapper for that CLI, and a GUI provide general access to these functions.
+A CLI, a GUI wrapper for that CLI, and a GUI provide general access to these functions.
 Otherwise, they are accessible through the attached device/service.

 1. Run `python -m pybiosis --help` to learn about the CLI, which includes `config`, `compile`, `run`, `gui`, and `user` commands.
 All decorated functions are accessible through the CLI.